b2slab/imbalance_pcm_benchmark/README.md

 ## Considerations
 - The absPath variable at the beginning of each notebook and src file should be changed once the repository is cloned to the correct path in each case.
-- Execution without GPU of notebooks training_models notebooks may require considerable time and it is not recommended.
+- Execution without GPU of notebooks training_model notebooks may require considerable time and it is not recommended.